traceWater/my-portfolio2.0/README.md

 ## Overview

-This is a desktop and mobile version website created for my first portolio.
+This is a desktop website created for my first portolio.
 Within the website a user can find general information such as my name, contact info, skills and experience.

 ### The challenge